Ivanka Trump says she ‘does not plan to be involved in politics’

 "I’ve had many roles over the years but that of daughter is one of the most elemental and consequential.
 I am loving this time with my kids, loving life in Miami and the freedom and privacy with having returned to the private sector.
 This has been one of the greatest times of my life."

-Ms Trump served as an advisor to the White House during the Trump administration and now lives in Miami.
+Ms Trump served as an adviser to the White House during the Trump administration and now lives in Miami.

 "My kids are thriving, and I want to maintain this cadence — this rhythm — at this point in our family’s life," she said, adding "time is fleeting, and every parent will tell you it really does go by so quickly."

-Mr Trump’s announcement comes after weeks of speculation over when he would formally declare himself a candidate for the presidency, having won the race in 2016 before losing to Mr Biden four years later.
+Mr Trump’s announcement comes after weeks of speculation over when he would formally declare himself a candidate for the presidency, having won the race in 2016 before losing to Joe Biden four years later.

 He is the subject of three separate criminal probes into his conduct.